Calf pain can result from muscle strain or cramps or occur due to another condition like sciatica. Treatment depends on the cause.

 - visible veins in the affected area

-- leg tenderness
+- leg pain or tenderness

 - skin discoloration